gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 The server is supposed to run in the SGX enclave with Graphene and RA-TLS preloaded.
 If RA-TLS library `ra_tls_attest.so` is not preloaded, the server falls back to using normal X.509 PKI flows.

+If server is run with any command-line options (the only important thing is to have at least one option), then the server will maliciously modify the SGX quote before sending to the client.
+This is useful for testing purposes.

 ## RA-TLS client